Organizations

 Three themes form the basis of our research areas:

 The development of technical , managerial, social, and environmental standards through the following questions: Who creates the standards?
 To what extent do organizations determine them?
 Are they instruments of organization/stabilization and evolution/transformation?
-How does the process of disseminating and establishing a standard operate?
+How does the process of disseminating and solidifying a standard operate?
 How does it become a regulatory instrument?
-How do established standards evolve, and how do potential substitution effects operate?
-Do these processes operate in distinct ways depending on the nature of the standards in question, the actors promoting them, or their purposes?
+How do established standards evolve, and how do potential substitution effects occur?
+Do these processes operate differently depending on the nature of the standards in question, the actors promoting them, or their objectives?

 The balance between sustainability and innovationraises the following questions: How are organizational skills, knowledge, and practices passed down over time?
 What roles do they play in innovation processes?
-What changes occur, and in what context, in relation to the economic, social, societal, and environmental challenges that organizations face and address?
+What changes occur—and in what ways do they build on the past—in relation to the economic, social, societal, and environmental challenges that organizations face and help address?
 Are there organizational and managerial innovations that promote sustainability?

 Estelle PELLEGRIN-BOUCHER